moranmatthewe/CryoFM/README.md

 CryoFM(TM) is a trademark of Moran Innovation LLC.
 All rights reserved.

-HOW TO USE THIS INTERACTIVE NOTEBOOK: Use the table of contents icon and sidebar at the left to navigate to the topic of interest.
-Change any of the input values and run the cell code (see the menu above for run options).
+This software tool performs calculations for cryogenic fluid management operations, systems, and technologies.

-CAUTION: None of the code cells run automatically.
-The user must manually run selected code cells in sequence to achieve the desired results.
-Default units are SI.
+The reference report can be found at www.moraninnovation.com.

-The reference report for this interactive notebook can be found at www.moraninnovation.com.
 Please report any errata or other feedback to info@moraninnovation.com.